 The Gospel: We believe that Jesus is the Son of God who took on flesh to live as a human (John 1:14).
 He lived a life of perfect obedience and holiness, making Him a perfect sacrifice.
 On the cross, He died to pay the penalty for the sins of His people.
 He rose again after three days, demonstrating His victory over sin and death.
 Those who trust in Him are saved from the penalty of their sins and enter into the Kingdom of God (Colossians 1:13-14).

 1 Corinthians 15:3–4 - For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures.

 Salvation: We believe that those who place their faith in Jesus as Savior and Lord are saved from their sins by grace and not their own works (Romans 10:9).
 When they repent of their sins, believers experience forgiveness for their sins and are declared holy and accepted by God, on account of Christ’s righteousness.
 Believers are given a new nature that is no longer in bondage to sin (Galatians 2:20).

 Romans 3:23–24 - For all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus.

-Universal Church: We believe that the universal church is made up of all those who have trusted in Jesus as Savior and follow him as Lord.
-The church is meant to glorify God and continue the ministry of Jesus in the power of the Holy Spirit, particularly by making disciples (Matt.
-28:18-20).
+Universal Church: We believe that the universal Church is made up of all those who have trusted in Jesus as Savior and follow him as Lord.
+The Church is meant to glorify God and continue the ministry of Jesus in the power of the Holy Spirit, particularly by making disciples (Matthew 28:18-20).
 God intends for that ministry and discipleship to be experienced in the context of a local congregation.

 1 Corinthians 12:27 - Now you are the body of Christ and individually members of it.